 In this fascinating encounter she recalls this very special part of her career with access to some rare and treasured recordings.

-Upcoming dates for my show chronicling one of the best kept secrets in the business – Patricia Routledge’s extensive career in musical theatre.
+Upcoming dates for my show chronicling one of the best kept secrets in the business – Dame Patricia’s extensive career in musical theatre.

 REVIEW: Caz at Let’s Go To The Movies